 Garments are often made of sustainable materials like recycled wool and recycled hemp.
 The brand also puts into practice minimal impact methods like using eco-dyes and cruelty free insulation, as well as using recycled shipping boxes.
 Frank And Oak proves that with a subscription box you can look great and feel great about your choices, too.

 Most Customizable: Stitch Fix

 Stitch Fix is one of the most recognizable names in clothing subscription delivery boxes, and that isn’t by accident.
-The company has reached around 3 million customers who love the service’s rotating collection of brands available in women’s sizes XS through 3X with petite, plus, and maternity options available.
+The company has reached over 4 million customers who love the service’s rotating collection of brands available in women’s sizes XS through 3X with petite, plus, and maternity options available.
 Stitch Fix also has boxes for men and kids.

 To start, new clients take a style personality quiz that begins by asking them to identify outfits that resemble their personal look.
 Clients then choose what kind of events they’re dressing for—like a day at the office or an evening on the town, what colors and patterns they’ll never wear, what fits and hem lengths they prefer, what parts of the body they like to play up and which they like to conceal, and what price range they typically shop within.
 What clients ultimately end up spending each month depends on the garments they choose to keep.

 Stitch Fix offers free delivery, returns, and exchanges, but charges a $20 styling fee that can be put towards any garment that isn’t returned.
 Unlike other boxes, no subscription is required to use Stitch Fix, which makes taking the plunge into clothing subscription boxes about as low-commitment as it gets.
 Better yet, Stitch Fix lets clients choose when their box will be delivered, making it all the more convenient.